-The TaskGraph
+The TaskGraph Meta-programming Library

-Meta-programming Library is a C++ package that supports
+The TaskGraph Meta-programming Library is a C++ package that supports

-The library is presented in
+The library is available at on github.

-(however this distribution has a tidied and more typesafe design).
+It is presented in a talk and a paper (however this distribution has a tidied and more typesafe design).

 #include <stdio.h>